 The microfiche version included the Parish & Vital Records List which catalogued its coverage, parish by parish, with covering dates of extracted records.
 But this useful finding aid was dropped from the CD and web-based IGI, so there are now no official published listings.
 Hence the various websites that have been created over the years to fulfil this need, usually for a specific country.

-This is an unoffical analysis of the former IGI batches for the British Isles.
+This is an unofficial analysis of the former IGI batches for the British Isles.
 The batch numbers on this site were created by and belong to the Church of Jesus Christ of Latter-day Saints.
 I have no connection with the LDS Church.